Interactive Keynote Address

 Bilingual teachers learn how to leverage their students’ linguistic resources to become biliterate, bicultural, and bilingual!

-Teaching for biliteracy focuses on the strategic and thoughtful ‘bridging’ between the Spanish and English languages.
-It is based on the premise that the native Spanish language deserves to be nurtured and fortified before language learners can effectively ‘bridge’ into English.
-Once they are ready, these learners engage in a metalinguistic contrastive analysis wherein they learn to appreciate the similarities and differences between their two languages.
-Teaching for biliteracy solidifies a Spanish foundation in order to more successfully build English language acquisition.
+When Building Bridges to Biliteracy, we focus on the strategic and thoughtful ‘Bridging’ between the Spanish and English languages.
+Our research-based framework is based on the premise that the native Spanish language deserves to be nurtured and fortified before language learners can effectively ‘bridge’ into English.
+Once they are ready, these learners engage in a metalinguistic contrastive analysis as they learn to appreciate the similarities and differences between their two languages.
+Building Bridges to Biliteracy solidifies a Spanish foundation in order to more successfully build English language acquisition.

 Designed to establish a learning community through sustained and consistent engagement throughout the year, building trust and laying the groundwork in areas that are critical to the success of all students.
-Three full-day classes for cohorts, tailored to thoroughly investigate how to strategically and thoughtfully plan for instruction so that all students have equitable access to content while developing all of their language skills.
+Each class is tailored to investigate how to strategically and thoughtfully plan for instruction so that all students have equitable access to content while fortifying their Spanish language and building their English language.
 Emphasis is placed on implementation as homework will be assigned, and email communication will be encouraged between classes to maintain momentum and accountability.

 Learning the Language of Math